zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-getting-started-procedure.md

 ## Develop the extension

 1. Build the extension and sideload it for local testing.
 Sideloading allows the testing and debugging of the extension locally against any environment.
 This is the preferred method of testing.
-For more information about sideloading, see [portalfx-extensions-sideloading-overview.md](portalfx-extensions-sideloading-overview.md) and [portalfx-testinprod.md](portalfx-testinprod.md).
+For more information about sideloading, see [portalfx-extensions-sideloading-overview.md](portalfx-extensions-sideloading-overview.md).

 1. Complete the development and unit testing of the extension.
 For more information on debugging, see [top-extensions-debugging.md](top-extensions-debugging.md) and [portalfx-extensions-testing-in-production.md](portalfx-extensions-testing-in-production.md).